Gaddam Ganga Reddy

-Gaddam Ganga Reddy (born 12 July 1933 in Keshpally, Nizamabad district, (Andhra Pradesh)) is a leader of Telugu Desam Party from Andhra Pradesh.
+Gaddam Ganga Reddy (12 July 1933 – 2017) was a leader of Telugu Desam Party from Andhra Pradesh.
 He served as member of the Lok Sabha representing Nizamabad (Lok Sabha constituency).
 He was elected to 10th, 12th and 13th Lok Sabha.
+Gaddam Ganga Reddy died in 2017 after a brief illness at his residence in Hyderabad, at the age of 84 years old.